Day-and-Date Release

 Entertainment Distribution & Release

-Releasing a film simultaneously across multiple platforms, such as theaters and streaming, on the same date.
+Releasing a film simultaneously across theaters and streaming platforms on the same date to maximize audience reach and revenue potential.

 Definition